 Connecting with Like-minded People

 The other interesting fall-out from this approach was that I was encouraged to speak of my own work with our dogs and our emotions.
-I had not been expecting this and I felt a bit over-whelmed, although it doesn't take much for me to start gabbling about my life's passion!
-People were interested in the subject and were keen to share their experiences, how our emotions and our dogs are linked.
+I had not been expecting this and I felt a bit over-whelmed, although it doesn't take much for me to start gabbling on the subject!
+People were interested and keen to share their experiences, how our emotions and our dogs are linked.
 It was inspiring to know that other people related to the work that I am doing and agreed and understood the importance of it.

 The dogs knew